 What You Should Consider Before Buying a Franchise

-According to the International Franchise Association, franchise businesses have a history of creating jobs faster than other businesses.
-The positive economic outlook for franchises has lured many investors into buying into a franchise, but is a franchise right for you?
+Franchise businesses have a history of creating jobs faster than other startup businesses.
+The positive economic outlook for franchises has lured many would-be small business owners toward buying a franchise.

-Small business owners often have very little support or lack a support team with business acumen.
-Buying a franchise offers the opportunity to share your challenges with other entrepreneurs who are facing or have faced the same problems.
-As franchise companies state, you're in business for yourself, but not by yourself.
+Independent small business owners often have very little support or lack a support team with business acumen.
+Buying a franchise offers the opportunity to network with other entrepreneurs creating an opportunity to share experiences.
+As the franchise saying goes, you're in business for yourself, but not by yourself.

 The more established franchises provide a brand name and market awareness to franchisees, which can attract customers.
 As a result, a franchise can save business owners time and money in building a brand and a reputation allowing them to run their day-to-day business.

 Buying a brand name franchise is often beyond the financial capability of many potential business owners.
-For example, many franchises require you to make an initial investment that can be anywhere from $5,000 to over $1 million.
-Also, you're often required to have a minimum net worth, and liquid cash available if needed as well as good credit.
-An independent business may be more financially realistic if the owner has trouble meeting the requirements for investing in a franchise.
+For example, many franchises require you to make an initial investment that can be $20,000 or more.
+Sometimes franchisors require you to have a minimum net worth, and cash or liquid assets available for additional purchases or later requirements.

-Each year franchisees are required to make royalty payments in return for support in operations and advertising.
-In other words, they might deduct a percentage of your revenue each year.
-They also may charge a percentage fee for marketing and sales support.
+Most franchisees are required to make royalty payments in return for support in operations and advertising.
+Royalty payments are deductions a franchisor might take from your revenue each year.
+They also may take a percentage of revenue for marketing and sales support.

 Owning your own business allows you to operate it the way you want to, and not have to report to anyone.
 Franchisees are usually required to share financial information and conform to standard operating procedures and policies of the franchisor.

 Some franchisors may not provide all the necessary resources for the success of your location.
 The franchisor may not have the ability to provide market or field support.
 In this circumstance, owners can sometimes become more dependant on the franchisor to create solutions and solve problems for them.